52147/CS673-Project-Fronted/README.md

 Team Member: Hainan Wang, ShouTzu Han, Mingjia Gong, Shanghua Yang, Xiangyu Hu, Zhuoran Xu, Yibo Bao, Tiancheng Shi

 This is a full-stack web application that provides a parking lot management system.
+The frontend is built using ReactJS and is deployed on Firebase.
+The backend is built using Spring Boot and the database is built using MySQL.
+Both the backend and database are deployed on Railway.
 The system allows users to book parking spaces, view their parking history, and pay for their bookings.
 The application has two types of users, namely User and Admin.

 ## Table of Contents